JTGonzo/Multi-Threaded_Partitioned_FSI/INSTALL.md

 Pre-requisites
 --------------

-For the basic installation, you need:<br>
+For the basic installation with sped up matrix assembly via multithreading, you need:<br>
 -> a reasonably recent version of Matlab (anything above R2017a should be fine)<br>
--> a supported C compiler, see e.g. http://it.mathworks.com/support/compilers/R2016a/<br>
-   (gcc on Unix and gcc/clang on Mac OS X work smoothly)
+-> a C compiler with OpenMP support, see e.g. http://it.mathworks.com/support/compilers/R2016a/ (gcc is tested for both Unix and Mac OS X)

 Basic Installation
 ------------------

 Open Matlab and navigate to the root folder of the downloaded solver that you will be using (e.g. **3D_Part_FSI_NH**).
 Then type

->> make
+>> make(1)

 to compile the C-assembly routines and "mexify" some other files.